 German photographer born in 1963, known internationally for extremely long exposure photographs.*1*2*3 His work often records architecture, urban transformation, demonstrations, and institutional change through exposure times that can last from minutes to years.*1*2*3

-Representative work examples: the long exposures of the Museum of Modern Art reconstruction, the Potsdamer Platz cycle, 1:100 Past and Present, and the recent Berlin, 1860–2023 exhibition are central because they show how Wesely turns photographic duration into an active historical method.*1*2*3
+Key examples include the long exposures of the Museum of Modern Art reconstruction, the Potsdamer Platz cycle, 1:100 Past and Present, and the recent Berlin, 1860–2023 exhibition; they are central because they show how Wesely turns photographic duration into an active historical method.*1*2*3

-Why this method was chosen: Wesely uses long exposure to make time itself visible.
+This method matters because Wesely uses long exposure to make time itself visible.
 Rather than freezing an instant, he compresses duration, construction, demolition, and public movement into one image, allowing photography to register processes usually spread across months or years.*1*2

-Relation to contemporaries or movements: Wesely can be placed near conceptual photography and architectural photography, but he differs from typological or documentary approaches by making duration itself the central formal subject.
+In relation to contemporaries and movements, Wesely can be placed near conceptual photography and architectural photography, but he differs from typological or documentary approaches by making duration itself the central formal subject.
 His work also anticipates later discussions of time-lapse and process imagery while remaining materially distinct from them.*1*2

 Museum für Fotografie’s Berlin, 1860–2023 framing is especially valuable because it shows how Wesely’s recent work is read in dialogue with archival and photojournalistic images, not just as technical virtuosity.*1